Q: What are your hours of operation?

 A: At this time, Dr. Brooks is not taking new patients.
-We would be happy to add you to our new patient wait list.
-Please call the office at 913.850.1108 or email us at email@example.com and let us know that you would like to be added to our wait list.
+Please call the office and leave a message at 913.850.1108 or email us at email@example.com if you would like to be added to our new patient wait list.

 Q: Are you taking new Lyme patients?